TNTWEN/OpenVINO-YOLOV4/README.md

 to replace tf.split().

-You clould find it in yolo_v3_tiny.py .
+You could find it in yolo_v3_tiny.py .
 I'm not sure whether that will lead to mistakes